 Council is a corporate body and can only make decisions by resolution.
 This means a motion must to be put to a properly-convened meeting and can only be passed by a majority vote.

 Members of the public are encouraged to attend Council and committee meetings.
 Meetings are only closed when topics of a confidential nature are being discussed, such as an individual's financial circumstances, a particular staff member, or legal matters.

-While meetings are open to the public, except for previously-approved deputations, it is not possible to join in the debate or speak to Elected Members during the meeting.
+While meetings are open to the public, except for previously-approved deputations, it is not possible to join in the debate or speak to Council Members during the meeting.